Contact Sales

 Referring to the aforementioned Royal College of Nursing case study, a hospital bed costs approximately £350 per day.
 This figure is based on cost analysis performed in 2014/15, and has been adjusted to account for inflation levels.

-Current Health, care-at-home competitors to our very own Access Assure, have a Croydon case study which states that the estimated cost saving per patient, by moving to a virtual ward homecare approach, was £522.12 saved on home visits and £220.32 on bed days, totaling £742.44 overall compared to a standard ward patient.
+Current Health, care-at-home competitors to our very own Access Assure, have a Croydon case study which states that the estimated cost saving per patient, by moving to a virtual ward homecare approach, was £522.12 saved on home visits and £220.32 on bed days, totalling £742.44 overall compared to a standard ward patient.

 medRxiv medical publishing also said similar with a case study into a virtual Covid ward in Leicestershire and Rutland.
 The study found savings of over 1,100 bed days, which equated to £529,719 net financial savings.
 Readmission did occur in sporadic cases, though the 30-day readmission rate was reportedly just 2.9%.